Earthquake in Turkey: The Moroccan Embassy in Ankara asks people looking for their relatives to provide information about them

 Monday, February 6, 2023 at 6:33 PM

-Ankara – The Embassy of the Kingdom of Morocco in Ankara has asked callers who are looking for their relatives to provide information about them, following the earthquake that struck several localities in southern Turkey on Monday.
+Ankara – The Embassy of the Kingdom of Morocco in Ankara has asked callers who are looking for their relatives to provide information regarding them, following the earthquake that struck several localities in southern Turkey on Monday.

 A statement from the diplomatic representation indicates that the embassy has requested to be provided by e-mail or via the WhatsApp application with the name and telephone number of the caller, the name of the person sought, his telephone number and the city in which they reside, as well as a copy of the national card and the passport of the person concerned, if available.